Malchik

 Malchik (Мальчик; c.
 1996 – December 2001) was a black mongrel stray dog living in Moscow, Russia.
 For about three years, Malchik lived at the Mendeleyevskaya station on the Moscow Metro.
 In 2001, he was killed when a 22-year-old woman, Yuliana Romanova, stabbed him with a kitchen knife.
 The incident sparked a wave of public outrage regarding the treatment of animals, and, in 2007, a monument was erected in Malchik's honour at Mendeleyevskaya station.
+The monument is cited as one of Moscow's most unusual tourist attractions.

 Life at Mendeleyevskaya station

-Malchik was a black mongrel stray dog, who lived at the Mendeleyevskaya station for about three years.
+Malchik was a short-haired, medium-to-small-sized black mongrel stray dog, who lived at the Mendeleyevskaya station for about three years.
 He became a popular station "resident" among commuters and railway employers, who often brought him food, and he often defended his territory against drunks and other dogs.

 Death

-On a winter evening in December 2001, 22-year-old Yuliana Romanova (Volkova) was passing through Mendeleyevskaya station with her pet Staffordshire Bull Terrier.
+On a winter evening in December 2001, a woman sporting a green camouflage jacket (later identified as Yuliana Romanova (Volkova)) was passing through Mendeleyevskaya station with her pet Staffordshire Bull Terrier.
 They encountered Malchik in a pedestrian underpass, and the stray dog barked at the pair.
 One report holds that Romanova set her dog on the sleeping Malchik.
-Romanova reached into her purse, removed a kitchen knife, and stabbed Malchik six times in the back, chest and stomach.
+Romanova took a kitchen knife from her purse and stabbed Malchik six times in the back, chest and stomach.
 The dog died several minutes later.